 How bubbles captivate the child in all of us

 Bubbles are delightful.
 They rise to the surface.
 They naturally evoke an urge to reach out and touch.
 What better way to offer rich functionality than to use bubbles like animation?
-Syncplicity’s contextual menus use bubble design to naturally attract users to reach out and tap, exploring the full functionality of the system.
+Syncplicity by Axway’s contextual menus use bubble design to naturally attract users to reach out and tap, exploring the full functionality of the system.

 These are just a few examples of adapting the physical world that even children understand and love into the mobile world.
 I am proud of creating a rich and easy-to-use experience that relies on these intuitive metaphors.
 This is, though, just the beginning of the revolution in UX that leverages human evolution.